Research Visa Sponsorship Jobs in New Hampshire

 Which companies sponsor visas for research roles in New Hampshire?

-Academic institutions lead sponsorship in New Hampshire, with Dartmouth College and the University of New Hampshire regularly filing H-1B petitions for research scientists and postdoctoral researchers.
+Academic institutions lead sponsorship in New Hampshire, with Dartmouth College and the University of New Hampshire regularly filing H-1B visa petitions for research scientists and postdoctoral researchers.
 On the private side, defense and advanced manufacturing companies in the Nashua area, including BAE Systems and firms in the Millyard innovation district in Manchester, have histories of sponsoring research-focused roles.

 Which visa types are most common for research roles in New Hampshire?